digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 # Replacing Unhealthy DOKS Cluster Nodes Automatically

 ## Problem Description

-When a node in a DOKS cluster is unhealthy, it is a manual, cumbersome process to replace the node automatically.
-Without doing it, cluster will operate at lower capacity, because the unhealthy nodes will not run any pods.
+When a node in a `DOKS` cluster is unhealthy, it is a manual, cumbersome process to replace the node automatically.
+Without doing it, cluster will operate at lower capacity, because the unhealthy nodes will not run any Pods.

-This tutorial provides an automated way to recycle the unhealthy nodes in DOKS.
+This tutorial provides an automated way to `recycle` the `unhealthy nodes` in `DOKS`.

 ## Solution:

 We can achieve this using one of the following:
  - [Digital Mobius](https://github.com/Qovery/digital-mobius)
  - [Draino](https://github.com/planetlabs/draino) and [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)

 For the use case described in this tutorial, we will use [Digital Mobius](https://github.com/Qovery/digital-mobius).
 We will deploy to a running DOKS cluster and observe how well it handles cluster nodes recycling.

-Main reasons to consider Digital Mobius are:
+Main reasons to consider `Digital Mobius` are:
- - Specifically built for DOKS cluster nodes recycling.
+ - Specifically built for `DOKS` cluster nodes recycling.
  - Open source (written in [Go](https://golang.org)).
  - Simplicity and ease of configuration.
  - [Helm chart](https://github.com/Qovery/digital-mobius/tree/main/charts/Digital-Mobius) ready and available for easy Kubernetes deployment (or [artifacthub.io](https://artifacthub.io/packages/helm/digital-mobius/digital-mobius))